Daniel Brabin: Timothy Evans murder case

 He was appointed by Home Secretary Frank Soskice to conduct the inquiry into the Timothy Evans/John Christie murder miscarriage of justice case, which was conducted over the winter of 1965–66.
 Timothy Evans had been hanged in 1950 for the murder of his small child, Geraldine, after a trial in which his then neighbour in the same building, John Christie, testified against him.
-Three years later Christie was found guilty of multiple murder of women in his house, 10 Rillington Place, and he himself was tried for murder, found guilty and hanged.
-Before he died, he admitted to killing Beryl, the wife of Timothy Evans and mother of Geraldine, and so it was likely that Evans had been innocent, and had been hanged wrongfully.
+Three years later, Christie was found guilty of multiple murders of women in the same property, 10 Rillington Place, and he himself was tried for murder, found guilty and hanged.
+Before he died, he admitted to killing Beryl, the wife of Timothy Evans and mother of Geraldine, raising the possibility that he had also been responsible for murdering Geraldine and that Evans had been wrongfully executed.

 Brabin found it was "more probable than not" that Evans murdered his wife and that he did not murder his daughter.
-This was contrary to the prosecution case in Evans's trial, which held that both murders had been committed by the same person as a single transaction.
+This was contrary to the prosecution case in Evans's trial, which held that both murders had been committed by the same person as a single act.
 The victims' bodies had been found together in the same location and had been murdered in the same way by strangulation.
-Despite his perverse conclusion, the Brabin enquiry exposed police malpractice during the Evans case, such as destruction of evidence.
-The neck tie which had been used to strangle Geraldine, for example, was destroyed by the police prior to the discovery of Christie's crimes in 1953.
-Even the record book in which the destruction had to be noted, was itself destroyed by the police.
-In most serious cases, police are required to preserve all material and documentary evidence, so the removal of evidence in this case is suspicious.
-Many police statements were contradictory and confused as to dates and times of interviews with key witnesses, especially of Christie and his wife during the first murder case.
-Brabin went to great lengths to prefer police evidence wherever possible, and exonerate them of any police misconduct (such as threats of violence against Evans during his interrogation), and he failed to address the allegations made by Ludovic Kennedy about the validity of several of the confessions allegedly made by Evans.
-He never considered the incompetence of the police in their searches of the garden at 10 Rillington Place, and had a poor understanding of the importance of forensic evidence.
+Brabin went to great lengths to prefer police evidence wherever possible, and exonerate them of any police misconduct (such as possible threats of violence against Evans during his interrogation), and he failed to address the allegations made by Ludovic Kennedy about the validity of several of the confessions allegedly made by Evans.
+He never considered the incompetence of the police in their searches of the garden at 10 Rillington Place who failed to uncover the buried skeletal remains of two of Christie's previous victims, one of whose femurs he had used as a fence prop.
+Had these been discovered during the original criminal investigation, Evans almost certainly would not have been convicted and hanged as Christie would have been the prime suspect.
 The enquiry did little to settle the many issues which arose from the case, but, by exonerating Evans of killing his child, was crucial in subsequent events.

 Since Evans had only been convicted of the murder of his daughter, Roy Jenkins, Soskice's successor as Home Secretary, recommended a royal pardon for Evans, which was granted in October 1966.
 In 1965 Evans' remains had been exhumed from Pentonville Prison and reburied in St Patrick's Roman Catholic Cemetery in Leytonstone, Greater London.
 The outcry over the Evans case contributed to the suspension and then abolition of capital punishment in the United Kingdom.